Line

-count mystery?
+count definition?
 Well, you're not alone.
-In fact, it turns out
+In fact, it turns

-that this is one of the most controversial, frustrating, misunderstood,
+out that this is one of the most controversial, frustrating,

 to this point?
 Good question.
 The short answer is that there